tsakuraharapitt/Pitt-RARELab-PRA-Solver/README.md

 # RARE Lab PRA Solver (Beta)

 ## Overview
 The RARE Lab PRA Solver quantifies a PRA model consisting of an event tree and fault trees.
-It provides detailed output in XML format.
+It provides outputs in XML format.

 If you find any issues with the program, please post them on the [ISSUES](https://github.com/tsakuraharapitt/Pitt-RARELab-PRA-Solver/issues) page.
 Any comments and feedback are crucial for gradual refinements of the program and would be greatly appreciated!